Maury Travis' house

 The detective who arrested him for those crimes stated that he wasn't your "typical criminal."
 Instead, he was quiet, respectful, and reserved.

 After being sentenced to 15 years in prison, he wrote a letter to the judge and pleaded with him to reduce his sentence.
-In his letter, he stated, "This whole situation is horrid and phantasmic."
+In his letter, he said, "This whole situation is horrid and phantasmic."
 He then begged the judge to give him another chance in society.

 However, his pleas for leniency fell on deaf ears, and he was forced to serve another five years in prison before he was eventually released on parole.